bioinfo-pf-curie/mpiSORT/README.txt

 1) Release notes
 -------------

+Release 1.0 from 22/11/2016

+We have a bug when the total size buffer to read per job is above 1 Gb, please keep the buffer below this size.
+For instance to sort a 100Gb sam file use more than 100 jobs.
+We are working on this issue.

 Release 1.0 from 18/11/2016
 1) Trimming of the memory after big or multiple free() with malloc_trim().
 Efficient with Linux but not tested on BSD of IOX.